xtrime-ru/antizapret-vpn-docker/README.md

     docker compose pull
     docker compose up -d
     ```
-2. Download configuration file for your openvpn client from `client_keys` folder.
+2. Download .ovpn configuration file for your openvpn client from `keys/client` folder.
 There will be udp and tcp versions of the config.
 For better performance use upd.
 Tcp version will be better for unstable conditions.